-An exact simulation algorithm based on Theorem~\ref{thm:2} is given in Algorithm~\ref{algo}.
+{The pseudo code of an} exact simulation algorithm based on Theorem~\ref{thm:2} is given in Algorithm~\ref{algo}.
 Although the main structure of the algorithm resembles that proposed by \citet{Dombry.Engelke.Oesting:2016} for max-stable processes, the key difficulty for general max-id processes resides in efficiently simulating from the distribution $P_{\bm s}(z,\cdot)$ given $Z(\bm s)=z$.
-For suitable constructions of the Poisson point process $\{\eta_i;\, i=1,2,\dots\}$, we can investigate the specific structure of this conditional distribution.
+For suitable constructions of the {PPP} $\{\eta_i;\, i=1,2,\dots\}$, we can investigate the specific structure of this conditional distribution.
 In this paper, we consider two different and very general structures for $\eta_i$, which are inspired from the construction of max-stable processes, yet they give rise to max-id models with much more flexibility in their joint tail decay rates.
 These two types of models, which encompass all of the commonly used max-stable models from the spatial extremes literature, are described in the following two subsections.